devgeniem/dustpress/README.md

 ```

 # Overriding default templates
-DustPress offers a way to override WordPress' default templates that othewise are not easily editable.
+DustPress offers a way to override WordPress' default templates that otherwise are not easily editable.

 At the moment it's possible to modify: